ChatTheatre/SkotOS-Doc/developing/LinodeWorkflow.md

 If you want to do it automatically, there is a table called "email_ping" in database userdb.
 To verify an email, you can also just delete its row from email_ping and it will count as verified.

+## Adding a Dev User

+The "skott" account is okay, but you'll want others over time &mdash; especially if there are other developers or staff members.
+Here are the steps to adding new users:

+* Have them create a new account through the normal login URL
+* In "mysql -u root" you can set their account_type to "developer"
+* In the Tree of WOE, add their name to the System:Developers list
+* Log into the telnet port (10098) as an admin and set their telnet-port password: `code "~System/sys/devuserd"->set_developer("name")` and then `code "~System/sys/devuserd"->set_password("name", "pass")`

 ## Building

 Want to log in as an all-powerful developer?
 Type "telnet localhost 10098" from inside the Linode VM.
-Your default initial username is "skott" and the password is the one you entered for the StackScript.
+Your default initial account has username "skott" and the password is the one you entered for the StackScript.

 ## Debugging